SaraA-2003/ProblemSolving/ProblemSolving/Problems/Problem8/README.md

-## Problem 8: Merge Two Sorted Arrays
+# Problem 8: Merge Two Sorted Arrays

-### Description
+## Overview

-This program defines a method that merges two **sorted integer arrays** into a single sorted array.
-It assumes the input arrays are already sorted in ascending order and combines them in order.
+This problem requires implementing a method that merges two sorted arrays of integers into a single sorted array.
+The input arrays are assumed to be sorted in ascending order, and the output array should maintain this order.

-### Approach

-- Get the lengths of the two arrays.
+## Requirements
+- Given two sorted integer arrays, merge them into one sorted array.
+- Do not use built-in sorting methods on the combined array.
-- Handle edge cases: if one of the arrays is empty, return the other.
+- Handle cases where one or both arrays are empty.

-- Use three pointers:
-  - `i` for iterating array `a`
-  - `j` for iterating array `b`
+## Algorithm
+The algorithm follows these steps:

-  - `k` for building the merged result
+- Initialize pointers (indices) for both arrays and a pointer for the result array.
+- Compare the elements at the pointers of both arrays.
+- Append the smaller element to the result array and move the corresponding pointer forward.
-- Compare elements from both arrays and insert the smaller one into the result.
+- Repeat the process until one of the arrays is fully traversed.
-- Append any remaining elements after one array is fully traversed.
+- Append any remaining elements from the other array to the result array.
+- Return the merged sorted array.

+Time complexity: **O(n + m)**, where `n` and `m` are the lengths of the two input arrays.
+Space complexity: **O(n + m)**